On resolution of 1-dimensional foliations on 3-manifolds: Introduction

-Recall that a singularity of a holomorphic vector field $X$ is said to be {\it semicomplete}\, if the integral curves of $X$ admit a maximal domain of definition in $\C$, cf. \cite{JR1}.
-In particular whenever $X$ is a {\it complete vector field}\, defined on a complex manifold $M$, every singularity of $X$ is automatically semicomplete.
-On a different direction, the semicomplete property for vector fields/singularities is somehow similar to the Painlev\'e property for differential equations and it is also verified for several systems/vector fields appearing in the literature of Mathematical Physics.
-It is therefore interesting to consider the problem of resolution of singular points for $1$-dimensional holomorphic foliations in the particular case where the foliations are associated with semicomplete vector fields.
-Along these lines the main result of this paper reads as follows:
+To state our results concerning this special class of foliations, let us place ourselves once and for all in the context of semicomplete vector fields.
+First, it is convenient to recall that a singularity of a holomorphic vector field $X$ is said to be {\it semicomplete}\, if the integral curves of $X$ admit a maximal domain of definition in $\C$, cf. \cite{JR1}.
+In particular, whenever $X$ is a {\it complete vector field}\, defined on a complex manifold $M$, every singularity of $X$ is automatically semicomplete.
+The answer to the above question is then provided by the following theorem:

-{\bf Theorem A}. {\sl Let $X$ be a semicomplete vector field defined on a neighborhood of the origin in $\C^3$ and denote by $\fol$ the holomorphic foliation associated with $X$.
-Then one of the following holds: \begin{enumerate} \item The linear part of $X$ at the origin is nilpotent non-zero and $\fol$ admits a formal separatrix at the origin.
-In fact, $\fol$ has a persistent nilpotent singularity at the origin (see Definition~\ref{definitionpersistentnilpotent}).
+{\bf Theorem B}. {\sl Let $X$ be a semicomplete vector field defined on a neighborhood of the origin in $\C^3$ and denote by $\fol$ the holomorphic foliation associated with $X$.
+Then one of the following holds: \begin{enumerate} \item The linear part of $X$ at the origin is nilpotent (non-zero).

 \item There exists a finite sequence of blow-ups maps along with transformed foliations